 The collar serves as an insulated handle around the middle that protects your fingers from the heat.
 Simple, functional operation and a visual elegance combine for the optimum extraction of full, rich-bodied brews.

 Available in three (16 oz.), six (30 oz.), eight (40 oz.), and ten (50 oz.) cup versions, the Chemex Classic Series coffeemaker is both elegant and versatile.
 Check out what other reviewers have to say on Amazon.

 Glass Handle Series

-The Glass Handle Series is also available and this line features a beautifully curve glass handles that add an elegant but useful feature to the device.
+The Glass Handle Series is also available, and this line features beautifully curve glass handles that add an elegant but useful feature to the device.

 Chemex Eight Cup Glass Coffee Maker with Glass Handle available at Amazon

 Hand Blown Series

 Another popular option is the Hand Blown Series, completely handcrafted by skilled tradesmen utilizing ultra-clear glass.
 These are available in three, five, eight, and thirteen ounces.